Pangolin: Among placentals

-The order Pholidota was considered to be the sister taxon to Xenarthra (neotropical anteaters, sloths, and armadillos), but recent genetic evidence indicates their closest living relatives are the carnivorans, with which they form a clade termed either Ferae or Ostentoria.
-Fossil groups like the creodonts and palaeanodonts are even closer relatives to pangolins (the latter group being classified with pangolins in the clade Pholidotamorpha).
-The split between carnivorans and pangolins is estimated to have occurred 79–87 Ma (million years) ago.
+The order Pholidota was long considered to be the sister taxon to Xenarthra (neotropical anteaters, sloths, and armadillos), but recent genetic evidence indicates their closest living relatives are the carnivorans, with which they form a clade, the Ferae.
+Palaeanodonts are even closer relatives to pangolins, being classified with pangolins in the clade Pholidotamorpha.
+The split between carnivorans and pangolins is estimated to have occurred 79.47 Ma (million years) ago.

 Among Manidae

 The first dichotomy in the phylogeny of extant Manidae separates Asian pangolins (Manis) from African pangolins (Smutsia and Phataginus).
 Within the former, Manis pentadactyla is the sister group to a clade comprising M. crassicaudata and M. javanica.
 Within the latter, a split separates the large terrestrial African pangolins of the genus Smutsia from the small arboreal African pangolins of the genus Phataginus.

-Asian and African pangolins are thought to have diverged about 38–47 Ma ago.
+Asian and African pangolins are thought to have diverged about 41.37 Ma ago.
 Moreover, the basal position of Manis within Pholidota suggests the group originated in Eurasia, consistent with their laurasiatherian phylogeny.